 The first step for me is to ensure the temperature is ideal.
 I tend to like it colder, so 60 to 65 works best.
 I also use a Chili Pad to help with this.

 The ChiliPad OOLER is a sleep system with a hydro-powered thermal range that operates from 55-115°F (13-46°C)*.
-Get 25% off by clicking here.
+Get 25% off by clicking here and using code NEUROHACKER25 at checkout.

 Keep it Down